gilbertchen/duplicacy/DESIGN.md

 }
 ```

-If the repository has not been touched since last backup, a new backup procedure will not create any new chunks,
+In the extreme case where the repository has not been modified since last backup, a new backup procedure will not create any new chunks,
 as shown by the following output from a real use case:

 ```